 Review summary: Fujifilm X-T1 vs Olympus E-M1

 So what conclusions can be drawn?
-Is the Fujifilm X-T1 better than the Olympus E-M1 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Fujifilm X-T1 or the Olympus E-M1 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-T1: